Experience-Monks/detect-audio-autoplay/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 Detects whether the browser can auto-play audio.
-This tries to load a dummy silent MP3 datauri as an `<audio>` source, and waits for a `'play'` event.
+This tries to load a dummy silent MP3 or OGG datauri as an `<audio>` source, and waits for a `'play'` event.

 For accurate results, you should call this early in your program, before any user gestures.